 Do you pay tax on personal injury compensation?

-Be aware that there may be some tax to pay if payment is further delayed.
+Some tax may be payable if payment is further delayed.

-Even though a Claim has been settled and an amount awarded, there may be further delays in the Claim being paid.
+Even though a claim has been settled and an amount awarded, there may be delays in the claim being paid.

 Any interest that the payer adds to the compensation because of a delay in payment is taxable because the interest is likely to be paid gross (no tax deducted).
 It should therefore be declared on any tax return.